Who Was Paul Newman?

 Newman made his Broadway debut in William Inge’s Pulitzer Prize-winning comedy Picnic in 1953.
 During rehearsals he met actress Joanne Woodward, who was serving as an understudy for the production.
 While they were reportedly attracted to each other, the happily-married Newman did not pursue a romantic relationship with the young actress.

-Around this time, Newman and his wife welcomed their second child together, a daughter named Susan.
+Around this time, Newman and his wife, Jacqueline Witte, welcomed their second child together, a daughter named Susan.
 Picnic ran for 14 months, helping Newman support his growing family.
 He also found work on the then-emerging medium of television.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!